n778509775/JDLBER/README.md

 **NOTE:** All the codes are runing in JDLBER directory, and the data should be placed in the data folder.
 The loss curve can be viewed in the plots folder.<br />

 ## Citation
-If you find this work useful for your research, please consider citing our article.
+If you find this work useful for your research, please consider citing our article.<br />
+Niu, J., Yang, J., Guo, Y., Qian, K., Wang, Q. Joint deep learning for batch effect removal and classification toward MALDI MS based metabolomics.
+BMC Bioinformatics.
+23, 270 (2022). https://doi.org/10.1186/s12859-022-04758-z.